csellis/svelte-patterns/README.md

 ## How you can help

-1. Add MDX support for this site
-2. Contribute your favorite patterns in Svelte with code examples
+1. Contribute your favorite patterns in Svelte with code examples
-3. Help build out this site
+2. Help build out this site